 Animals are not ours to use.
-This includes chickens and other poultry used in the animal agriculture industries.
+This includes chickens used in egg production industry..
 They value their own life and body and have an interest in continuing their existence and avoiding suffering.
 They should be treated with respect and justice and should not to be treated merely as commodities.
 Further, production of animal products necessarily results in their suffering and death.